Subscribe Today & Receive 15% Off

 Reishi mushrooms, for example, contain a group of triterpenoids that have been found to have anti-inflammatory effects.
 On the other hand, Shiitake mushrooms contain a compound called ergothioneine, which is known for its antioxidant and anti-inflammatory effects.
 In addition, Maitake mushrooms have beta-glucans, a compound that has been found to have immune-boosting and anti-inflammatory properties.

 Cordyceps mushrooms are known for their potent anti-inflammatory effects.
-Lion's Mane mushrooms boast anti-inflammatory and antioxidant properties.
+Lion's Mane boasts anti-inflammatory and antioxidant properties.
 Chaga mushrooms have anti-inflammatory properties and are also believed to have immune-boosting effects.

 Is Lion's Mane Good For Inflammation?